 Elder financial abuse and mental capacity issues or undue influence raise difficult issues for the affected individuals, the financial / investment sector, government, and community-based organizations.
 If members of the financial / investment sector suspect elder financial abuse, mental incapacity or undue influence, they are generally restrained by privacy legislation against notifying a third party, and the current system in place risks client harm, regulatory censure, and civil liability.

 We are consulting with stakeholders across Canada to obtain their views on a conduct protocol and legal safe harbour provision, and we are interested in obtaining your perspective on the key issues relating to vulnerable investors.
 People are encouraged to provide us with written comments that they may have.
-Our final report will be ready by the end of August.

 Protecting Older Investors: A Joint Project of FAIR Canada and the CCEL Blog | Marian Passmore, COO and Director of Policy at FAIR Canada, explains what this project is all about – June 2, 2017